• 13 min read •

 There are many avenues an individual can take to learn to code and get the chops needed to land a new job and change careers.
 Some people learn to code on their own.
 Self-taught individuals are highly motivated and use online resources to create their curriculum or study plans.
 But this path can be time-consuming, and the lack of formal training may make it difficult for these individuals to land a job.

-On the other end of the learning spectrum, traditional university programs that offer computer science degrees have been a time established, more formal way to move into computer programing professions.
-A bachelor’s degree in computer science provides a broad foundation of learning and offers easy entry into the workforce after graduation.
+On the other end of the learning spectrum, traditional university programs that offer computer science degrees have been a time-established, more formal way to move into computer programing professions.
+A bachelor’s degree in computer science provides a broad foundation of learning and offers an easy entry into the workforce after graduation.
 However, college degrees are expensive and usually take four years to complete.
 Until recently there was not a lot of middle ground for students.

-Emerging somewhere in between self-learning and college degrees on the coding spectrum of learning, independent coding coot camps were born.
+Emerging somewhere in between self-learning and college degrees on the coding spectrum of learning, independent coding boot camps were born.
 These programs offer intensive learning experiences that prepare students with specific skills in a compressed period.
 Students leave boot camps ready to work and armed with the most current knowledge.
 These programs are excellent, but to attend a coding boot camp an individual needs to have significant resources.
 One of the main stumbling blocks for these independent coding schools is the commitment of time, and money required by students.

 Tuition for a typical boot camp ranges from $3,000 – $25,000.
 To attend boot camp, many students must move to the city where the school is located and be able to afford to not work during the time they are enrolled in the program.
 Unlike colleges, universities, or trade schools the Independent Coding Boot Camp schools have only recently begun to be regulated or accredited, making it somewhat difficult for individuals evaluate the different programs and making the programs ineligible for financial aid.